tj-tusharjain/azure-compute-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 - To use this mode on Linux VMs, set the property `osProfile.linuxConfiguration.patchSettings.patchMode=ImageDefault` in the VM template.

 > [!NOTE]
 >For Windows VMs, the property `osProfile.windowsConfiguration.enableAutomaticUpdates` can only be set when the VM is first created.
 This impacts certain patch mode transitions.
 Switching between AutomaticByPlatform and Manual modes is supported on VMs that have `osProfile.windowsConfiguration.enableAutomaticUpdates=false`.
 Similarly switching between AutomaticByPlatform and AutomaticByOS modes is supported on VMs that have `osProfile.windowsConfiguration.enableAutomaticUpdates=true`.
-Switching between AutomaticByOS and Manual modes is not supported.
+Switching between AutomaticByOS and Manual modes isn't supported.
->Azure recommends that [Assessment Mode](/rest/api/compute/virtual-machines/assess-patches) be enabled on a VM even if Azure Orchestration is not enabled for patching.
+>Azure recommends that [Assessment Mode](/rest/api/compute/virtual-machines/assess-patches) be enabled on a VM even if Azure Orchestration isn't enabled for patching.
 This allows the platform to assess the VM every 24 hours for any pending updates, and save the details in [Azure Resource Graph](/azure/update-center/query-logs).
 The platform performs assessment to report consolidated results when the machine’s desired patch configuration state is applied or confirmed.
 This is reported as a ‘Platform’-initated assessment.

 ## Requirements for enabling automatic VM guest patching